apache/spark/docs/configuration.md

   <td>akka.x.y....</td>
   <td>value</td>
   <td>
-    An arbitrary akka configuration can be set directly on spark conf and it is applied for all the ActorSystems created spark wide for that spark context and its assigned executors as well.
+    An arbitrary akka configuration can be set directly on spark conf and it is applied for all the ActorSystems created spark wide for that SparkContext and its assigned executors as well.
   </td>
 </tr>